-9 - 14 September 2021 Jewish Dealers and the European Art Market (1850-1930): Part I. Workshop held in partnership with the Gilbert collection at the V&A. It will examine the social and commercial connections of Jewish dealers across Europe, the hostility they encountered and their role in the development of the global art market.
+19-20 April 2021 Jewish Dealers and the European Art Market (1850-1930).
+Workshop held in partnership with the Gilbert Collection at the V & A, including a preview of the Gilbert's forthcoming exhibition around 'Concealed Histories' and a tour of historic Bond Street firms.
+It will examine the social and commercial connections of Jewish dealers across Europe, the hostility they encountered and their role in the development of the global art market.